janebautina/SaveMoney/readme.txt

 Welcome to SaveMoney!

- This application that provides a list of savings options within a variety of savings' items as well as provide a user registration and authentication system.
+ This application that provides a list of savings options with a variety of savings' items as well as provide a user registration and authentication system.
 Onle registered users will have the ability to post, edit and delete their own savings and savings items.
 Also the application provides